 Choose a solution with specialized security mechanisms that can counteract the most frequent and serious risks your cloud platforms will likely encounter.
 Ensure the solution offers both proactive and reactive actions:

 - Pre-event awareness: includes evaluating threats and setting up the necessary protections before events transpire.
 Prominent pre-event security measures comprise VPNs, container visibility, and virtual machine encryption.
+In any case, cyber awareness is important

 - Post-event awareness: adopt strategies that help you recognize security attacks and react promptly and efficiently.
 Post-even approaches include DevSecOps procedures, security risk mitigation solutions, and compliance automation.